 “A limited part always means that it must be a small part of the work (= the book) and not as much as half or almost half of the work.
 Of course, it is not possible to evade the rule by copying a limited part of a work one day and then copying another part another day.”

 You can read more about the conditions that apply to copying in the Act (1960:729) on Copyright in Literary and Artistic Works under Section 12.

 There is a special agreement for the copying of materials at universities and university colleges.
 This means that teachers and students are allowed to copy works digitally and analogously and use the material for teaching.

 Detailed information about, for instance, who is allowed to make copies, how much can be copied, and what can be copied is available on Bonus Copyright Access’ homepage.

-The university library provides a large number of journals, books and other information resources in digital form.
+The university library provides numerous journals, books and other information resources in digital form.
 The publishers that have published the material own the copyright and the library’s agreements with the publisher/supplier governs how the publications may be used.
-In most cases, a user at a university can print out and download the material but there are restrictions on certain platforms.
+In most cases, a user at a university can print out and download the material, but there are restrictions on certain platforms.
 Students and researcher/employees at Uppsala University can also access the digital resources when off campus.
 Other users can access them by visiting the library in person.

 Uppsala University Library does not possess the rights of the works in its collections, nor does it assert copyright of copies made by the library.

 You must always check what conditions apply for the material you want to publish.
 If the copyright still subsists, you need permission to publish from the author or the author’s descendants.
 The author’s name must always be stated in conjunction with publication.

 - Find high resolution images that are freely available in Alvin for downloading and use